 NZ Police training teaches you practical, hands-on policing skills that prepare you for life as a cop.
 Below are the main subjects you'll cover as part of your training:

 In this part of the course, you'll learn about police procedures, and how to apply them in the field.
-You'll gain the knowledge and skills needed to be a police officer, and put them into practice both in the classroom, and in the real world during a week of field experience at your home station.
+You'll gain the knowledge and skills needed to be a police officer, and put them into practice in a training environment.

 A good level of fitness is required for this part of the course, which will teach you how to protect yourself in the line of duty.
 You'll learn about handcuffing, baton, taser and OC ('pepper') spray use, as well as calming and restraining techniques.